MiguelAngelBaquero/MiguelAngelBaquero/README.md

 ### Hello World 👋
-I am a frontend developer from Ecuador 🇪🇨
+I am a frontend developer from Quito - Ecuador 🇪🇨

 - 🔭 I’m currently working on multiple frontend projects using Vanilla JS & React.
 Also I work with databases such as Oracle and SQL Server.
 In the past, I worked with Java ☕ and Android 📱
 - 🌱 I’m currently learning MERN and also interested in PostgreSQL 🐘 and Python 🐍.